 Some automated or smart thermostats can even learn your schedule or be controlled with an app for ease of use.
 Before shopping for a smart thermostat, be sure to check that your unit is compatible.
 For more information check out Should Your Next Thermostat Be a Smart Thermostat?

 Stay Up-to-Date on Regular Maintenance

 This means cleaning your vents on a regular basis and making sure that none of them are blocked, which can restrict airflow.
 Blocked and dirty vents and air filters will prevent your air conditioner from running efficiently.

 Improve efficiency, extend the life of your unit, and lower your bills by scheduling regular maintenance visits and tune-ups.
 A tune-up will improve indoor air quality, help avoid expensive repairs, and make your AC more dependable, among many other benefits.

 Retrofit the AC Unit

 Retrofitting is kind of like a knee replacement for your air conditioner.
 It means installing new, more energy-efficient parts in an older unit, making it last longer and helping decrease costs.
 This is a good option for systems that have been well-maintained and in good condition.

 There is one drawback to this solution: older units used a refrigerant called R-22 which is currently being phased out in the industry and replaced by a coolant that is safer for the environment.
 Retrofitting an AC unit that uses R-22 may be questionable as the coolant will no longer be available through your AC technician after 2020.

 At American Air Cares, we care about your comfort and your bottom line.
-We provide expert service in maintenance, tune-ups, air filter changes, repairs, retrofitting, and replacement of your air conditioning units.
+We provide expert air conditioning service in Port St. Lucie and surrounding areas, as well as maintenance, tune-ups, air filter changes, repairs, retrofitting, and replacement of your air conditioning units.
 Contact us today to schedule an appointment.